AgustinSRG/Showdown-ChatBot/README.md

 ```

 If you want to use a different port for the control panel, make sure to replace `8080` with the port you want.

+Here is a list of options you can include in the `command` section:

+- `-p [port]` - Changes the HTTP listening port of the control panel.
+Default: `8080`
+- `-b [address]` - Changes the listening address of the control panel.
+- `-d [path]` - Sets the path to store the configuration and data (default: `/bot`)
+- `-i [instance]` - Uses a named instance as configuration (will be sabed in the `instances`) folder.
+If this option is set, `-d` is ignored.
+- `-sp [port]` - Changes the HTTPS listening port of the control panel.
+Default: `443`
+- `-k [ssl-key]` - Changes the path to the SSL key for HTTPS.
+- `-c [ssl-cert]` - Changes the path to the SSL certificate for HTTPS.
+- `--static` - Runs bot in static mode.
+In this mode, addons and `eval` commands are permanently disabled.

+Here is a list of environment variables you can include in the `environment` section:

+- `DEFAULT_ADMIN_USERNAME` - If the panel has no users, an admin user will be created with this username.
+- `DEFAULT_ADMIN_PASSWORD` - If the panel has no users, an admin user will be created with this password.

 Once you have the `docker-compose.yml`, in order to start the bot, open a terminal / command prompt in the folder where the file is located, and type the following command: